jkeener/personal-goals/README.md

 ## Things I'll Do This Week:

 - [ ] Finish the front page.
-- [ ] Sub titles for Architect blocks?
+- [x] Sub titles for Architect blocks?
-- [ ] Look up setting up animations for architect.
+- [x] Look up setting up animations for architect.
 - [ ] Do ab workout at least twice.
-0/2
+1/2
 - [ ] Go birding.
 - [ ] Take a walk.
 - [ ] Don't turn on TV until noon (weekdays).
 - [ ] Go to the gym 3 times.
+2/3
 - [ ] Get my ass in gear.
 - [ ] Make bread.